Workshop with Manju Jois: July 29 - Aug 3.Some space left. For details click here.click here.

 Origins of the Course

 In 2005, Paula and I were in Mysore, and in addition to our practice on the mat, we spent much of our time reading and studying.
 We began to reflect on the training courses we had been through and to talk about the elements that we felt had been missing from those courses.
-Before we knew it we were putting together the Heart of Yoga Course, a ten-weekend exploration of the practices and philosophy of Yoga, covering the Ashtavangaani or Eight Limbs of Yoga as described by Patanjali in the Yoga Sutra.
+Before we knew it we were putting together the Heart of Yoga Course, an 8 -weekend exploration of the practices and philosophy of Yoga, covering the Ashtavangaani or Eight Limbs of Yoga as described by Patanjali in the Yoga Sutra.

 Details of the Course